 Routledge subsequently published the findings.
 Basic Skills Research Project as Basic Skills Education in Community Colleges: Inside and Outside of Classrooms, written by W. Norton Grubb, with Dr. Robert Gabriner may be purchased through Rutledge and Amazon.

 Read a review of the book from Mike Rose, UCLA Graduate School of Education and Information Studies.

 Co-directed In partnership with W. Norton Grubb, University of California, Berkeley, Graduate School of Education

 RP Group Project Team Members

-Elizabeth Boner, Kathy Booth, Kate Frankel, Laura Hope, Lynette Parker, David Patterson, Elisa Rassen, Eva Schiorring, Bruce Smith, Richard Taylor, Ian Walton, Smokey Wilson
+Elizabeth Boner, Kathy Booth, Kate Frankel, Laura Hope, Co-Director of Leading from the Middle, Lynette Parker, David Patterson, Elisa Rassen, Eva Schiorring, Bruce Smith, Richard Taylor, Ian Walton, Smokey Wilson

 William and Flora Hewlett Foundation, David Gardner Chair in Higher Education